marton-nagy-marton/de1_hws_assignments/Term1/README.md

 1. What are the determinant factors of an album's popularity in the pop genres?
 2. How does albums' popularity differ between between songs from 2010 to 2015 and 2016 to 2013?
+3. Is there a relationship between an album's duration and the characteristics of its songs?
-3. What are the determinant factors of Taylor Swift's songs - that is what kind of songs should she produce to maximize popularity?
+4. What are the determinant factors of Taylor Swift's songs - that is what kind of songs should she produce to maximize popularity?
-4. How did the average valence of songs evolve over time?
+5. How did the average valence of songs evolve over time?
 Is there a pattern, or at least some bumps that we might attribute to major world events?
+6. Which songs were one-time hits - that is, which songs have a much higher popularity than the average popularity of songs on the album?
-5. Does an artist's follower count influence the popularity of their songs?
+7. Does an artist's follower count influence the popularity of their songs?
-6. Does having a high-follower count featuring artist increase the popularity of an artist's song relative to where there is no featuring artist?
+8. Does having a high-follower count featuring artist increase the popularity of an artist's song relative to where there is no featuring artist?
+9. Does the high popularity of songs where the artist only features increase their main songs' popularity as well?
-7. What are the genres that are very popular but don't have many songs - that is, what kind of genres should we produce if we want high popularity and low competition?
+10. What are the genres that are very popular but don't have many songs - that is, what kind of genres should we produce if we want high popularity and low competition?
-8. Are certain genres associated with more explicit language?
+11. Are certain genres associated with more explicit language?
+12. What is the relationship between genres' popularity aggregated on 3 different levels: songs, albums, and artists?
+Does the level of aggregation have an effect on popularity?

-Notice, that these questions can be grouped in 2s: #1-2 relates to albums, #3-4 to tracks, #5-6 to artists and #7-8 to genres.
+Notice, that these questions can be grouped in 3s: #1-3 relates to albums, #4-6 to tracks, #7-9 to artists and #10-12 to genres.
 This is intententional, as I wanted analyze every type of fact from my database.
 I will get back to these facts and their possible dimensions in the [Data warehouses](#data-warehouses) chapter.

 ### Submitted project artifacts and their description